Your Rights Under the Credit Card Act

 Credit card issuers cannot raise your interest rate on an existing balance, except in certain situations.
 Those situations include:

-- When promotional interest rate has expired: If you're considering a new card with a low introductory rate, check whether the fine print says the rate on any existing debt will be increased when the promotional rate expires, and what that new rate will be.
+- When a promotional interest rate has expired: If you're considering a new card with a low introductory rate, check whether the fine print says the rate on any existing debt will be increased when the promotional rate expires, and what that new rate will be.

 - If your credit card has a variable interest rate: With this type of credit card, your rate will be based on a formula such as the prime lending rate plus a set percentage.